LAW COLLOQUY

 NOTE: This is also true for materials such as restatements, legislative documents (other than hearings), and model codes that typically have similar citation formats.

-"Supra" citations are most commonly used for secondary authority, such as books and periodicals.
-Therefore, the most common format for a Supra short form citation consists of the author's last name followed "supra," offset by a comma.
+"Supra" citations, such as books and periodicals, are most commonly used for secondary authority.
+Therefore, the most common format for a Supra short-form citation consists of the author's last name followed by "supra," offset by a comma.
 Immediately after "supra" is the word "note" in ordinary type, followed by the number of the footnote in which the authority was first cited in full:

 15. Philip D. O'Neill, Jr., Verification in an Age of Insecurity: The Future of Arms Control Compliance 45 (2010).